kbjakex/tiralab-calculator/documentation/week-2-report.md

 This week I have managed my time poorly, and got much less done than anticipated.
 What I did do is:
 - finish the initial implementation of the shunting yard algorithm
 - write a handful of tests for it
-- and do a bit of housekeeping in the codebase, although very minor.
+- and do a bit of housekeeping in the codebase (such as commenting), although somewhat minor.

 Additionally, I spent an annoying amount of time setting up test coverage.
 This will need more investigation, but the problem is clear: the Rust compiler
 (rustc) needs to be "nightly" (which I have), but since the LLVM version used in rustc needs to match the LLVM I process the generated coverage reports